 Geared toward law enforcement and forensic interviewers in responding to sexual assault, this paper delves into the intricacies of traumatic experiences and effects on the brain.

-Neurobiology of the Sexual Assault
+Neurobiology of the Sexual Assault Seminar

-Seminar with Dr. Rebecca Campbell, Michigan State University
+Dr. Rebecca Campbell, Michigan State University

 In this three part series, Dr. Campbell responds to a series of questions to describe the value of understanding the neurobiology of trauma and strategies for law enforcement professionals in responding to survivors.